 Any university or academic institution in the UK or Ireland may submit one candidate in each category following a preselection process conducted by their Department of Italian Studies or equivalent.
 Undergraduates submit a final year essay (up to 5,000 words) or dissertation (up to 10,000 words).
 Postgraduate entrants submit a dissertation or a chapter of an MPhil or PhD thesis (up to 20,000 words).
 The entries may be submitted in English or Italian.
 The subject matter is confined to the humanities and social sciences relating to Italy from the Middle Ages to the present day.

-The winner in the Graduate category receives an award of £750, and the winner in the Undergraduate category an award of £500.
+The winner in the Graduate category receives an award of £500, and the winner in the Undergraduate category an award of £250.
+At the judges’ discretion, a runner-up prize of £100 may be awarded for Undergraduates and a runner-up prize £200 for Postgraduates.